cycfi/q/README.md

 The library is Open Source and released under the very liberal [MIT license](http://tinyurl.com/p6pekvo).

+## Announcement

+An apology.
+I am an advocate of Open Source.
+But after having shared open-source projects for over 20 years now, starting with my contributions to the [Boost libraries][8], it pains me to say that I am closing some source code for pragmatic concerns.
+The source code of technologies that are in very active research and development will be closed — that would be pitch detection and onset detection.
+If you are using the pitch detection source code now, I suggest forking the latest version with the current MIT license.
+I will close the pitch detection source code by mid-April.

+Please follow this link for more info: [Rethinking Open Source][9].

 ## News

+- 11 March 2021: BACF pitch detection is going away.
+See announcement above.
 - 4 February 2021: Posted [Fast and Efficient Pitch Detection: Power of Two][7].
   Bitstream Autocorrelation (BACF) is fast and accurate.
 What can be better?
 Well, two BACFs in parallel!